arkatebi/OpenWorld-problem/README.md

 workspace, the program will automatically download these files.

 ```
-Note: If you have the files downloaded, please rename the files using
+Note: If you have the files already downloaded, please rename them using
-the same naming convention in the sprot_files.txt:
+the same naming convention as they written in the sprot_files.txt which
+you can find the workspace:

 uniprot_sprot.dat.2010_01